cgardesey/RemoteWaterMonitoring/README.md

 # SMS-based Android App for Real-time Water Level Monitoring

-This is an Android application that allows users to monitor the real-time water level in a tank via SMS.
+This Android application allows users to monitor real-time water level data retrieved from an embedded system hardware.
+The hardware sends water level information to a Node.js backend server, which is then saved to a database.
+The Android app connects to the backend server using a socket connection to display real-time water level updates.
-The app interacts with a hardware module attached to the tank, which measures the water level and communicates the data to the Android device via sms.

 ## Features

-This project includes the following features:
+- **Real-time Monitoring:** View live water level updates from the embedded system hardware in real-time.

-- Real-time monitoring of water level in a tank
+- **Historical Data:** Access historical water level data stored in the database for analysis and trends.
-- User-friendly interface for viewing graph of water consumption history
+- **User-Friendly Interface:** Intuitive and easy-to-use interface for seamless user experience.

 ## Getting Started